linuxg33k76/trickmyinstall/README.md

 data/*.yaml contains the setup files for adding commands or updating packages.
 - Edit these files to install your favorite packages or editing your favorite files.
-- Item in YAML files will be executed in order
+- Lines in YAML files will be executed in order
 - Does require sudo privileges to use (will prompt)
 - REQUIRES Python3-pyyaml package <-- IMPORTANT!!!